-• Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented.

-- Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Approving and reviewing this policy on an annual basis.
+- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Approving and reviewing this policy on a 2-year basis or before if significant changes occur.